Electromagnetic responses of bilayer excitonic insulators: from exciton London equations to dipole and inverse dipole Hall effects: Results at zero perpendicular magnetic field

-where $K^{+}_{\mu\nu}(\omega,\bm{q})$ is the electromagnetic response kernel.
-As proven in Appendix \ref{app:feynman-diagram}, the TDHF approximation is equivalent to a summation of infinite series of ``ladder-bubble'' diagrams in the calculation of the two-particle correlation function.
-Thus the response kernel $K^{+}_{\mu\nu}(\omega,\bm{q})$ will satisfy the ward identity impulsed by the charge conservation law\cite{dassarmaCommentsTimedependentHartreeFock1983}.
-To be specific, the Ward identity reads:
+As proven in Supplemental Appendix \ref{app:feynman-diagram}, the TDHF approximation is equivalent to a summation of infinite series of ``ladder-bubble'' diagrams in the calculation of the two-particle correlation function.
+Thus the response kernel $K^{\sigma\sigma'}_{\mu\nu}(\omega,\bm{q})$ will satisfy the Ward identity implied by the charge conservation law\cite{dassarmaCommentsTimedependentHartreeFock1983}: